Node.js Transform Streams: _transform(), _flush(), and Backpressure

 PassThrough

-import { PassThrough } from "stream";
+import { PassThrough } from "node:stream";

-import { pipeline } from "stream/promises";
+import { pipeline } from "node:stream/promises";

-const passthrough = new PassThrough();
+const tap = new PassThrough();

-passthrough.on("data", (chunk) => {
+tap.on("data", (chunk) => {

-console.log("Passing through:", chunk.length, "bytes");
+console.log("passing through", chunk.length, "bytes");

 });